 |Date signed||24th Aug 2020|

-|Previous clubs||Eastleigh, Reading, Rotherham United, Northampton Town, Woking, Aldershot Town, Stevenage, Forest Green Rovers, Torquay United, Bromley and Weymouth|
+|Previous clubs||Eastleigh, Winchester City, AFC Totton, Reading, Rotherham United (loan), Northampton Town (loan), Woking (loan), Aldershot Town, Stevenage, Forest Green Rovers, Torquay United, Bromley, Sutton United, Weymouth|